Daniel Barenboim – Biography

 In 2007, Barenboim began a close relationship with the Teatro alla Scala in Milan, where he conducts opera and concerts as well as playing chamber music.
 In 2011 he was appointed music director of the legendary Milan institution.
 Both there and in Berlin, beginning in 2010, he has conducted Guy Cassier’s new staging of the Ring (he also conducted the complete cycle with the Berlin Staatskapelle during the 2013 BBC Proms at London’s Albert Hall).
 With the Orchestra Filarmonica della Scala his projects have included the Verdi Requiem in Milan and on tour to the Lucerne and Salzburg festivals and the Berlin Philharmonie, as well as at the Bolshoi Theatre in Moscow, where he also conducted Don Giovanni with the Scala forces.

-Barenboim’s books include his autobiography A Life in Music (also published in German, French and Spanish), Parallels and Paradoxes (with Edward Said, also in French), Music Quickens Time (also in French, Italian, German and Spanish), An Orchestra Beyond Borders: Voices of the West-Eastern Divan Orchestra (with Elena Cheah), Everything is Connected: The Power of Music (also in French) and Dialogue sur la musique et le théâtre: Tristan et Isolde (with Patrice Chéreau; also in Italian).
+Barenboim’s books include his autobiography A Life in Music (also published in German, French and Spanish), Parallels and Paradoxes (with Edward Said, also in French), Music Quickens Time (also in French, Italian, German and Spanish), An Orchestra Beyond Borders: Voices of the West-Eastern Divan Orchestra (with Elena Cheah), Dialogue sur la musique et le théâtre: Tristan et Isolde (with Patrice Chéreau; also in Italian) and La musica è un tutto (also in French).
+In 2014 Barenboim launched Peral, a download-only label, with recordings of Bruckner’s first three symphonies recorded with the Staatskapelle Berlin.
+This was followed in July 2015 by a live recording of a legendary concert given by Barenboim, Martha Argerich and the West-Eastern Divan Orchestra in the Teatro Colón in their home city of Buenos Aires.
+In 2015 he unveiled a groundbreaking new piano, which he conceived and commissioned.

 Barenboim began his close association with Deutsche Grammophon in 1972.
 His vast discography on the Yellow Label features the artist as conductor of orchestral repertoire (by composers including Berlioz, Bruckner, Debussy, Elgar, Hindemith, Ravel, Saint-Saëns, Schumann, Tchaikovsky and Wagner) and opera (Cimarosa, Massenet, Saint-Saëns, Tchaikovsky and Wagner) and as pianist in concertos (Beethoven and Berg), chamber music (Brahms and Mozart), song recitals (with Dietrich Fischer-Dieskau, Christa Ludwig, Jessye Norman, Anna Netrebko and Thomas Quasthoff) and solo repertoire (Beethoven, Chopin, Mendelssohn and Schubert).

 In 2010, Daniel Barenboim signed a wide-ranging new contract with Decca/Deutsche Grammophon.
 DG releases under the new agreement to date include Bruckner’s Seventh Symphony (with the Berlin Staatskapelle), the Chopin Concertos (with Andris Nelsons conducting the Berlin Staatskapelle), the Liszt Concertos (with Pierre Boulez and the Berlin Staatskapelle) and “The Warsaw Recital” (Chopin).
-Decca has issued the Tchaikovsky “Pathétique” Symphony and Schoenberg’s Variations for Orchestra (with the West-Eastern Divan Orchestra) and a vast project entitled “Beethoven for All”, including the complete cycle of Nine Symphonies with Barenboim conducting the West-Eastern Divan Orchestra, released in June 2012, followed in August by another new set containing the Five Piano Concertos, with Barenboim at the keyboard and conducting the Berlin Staatskapelle, and in October by the complete Piano Sonatas.
-2013 audio releases included Berlioz’s Symphonie Fantastique and Liszt’s Les Préludes with the West-Eastern Divan Orchestra and the Verdi Requiem from La Scala (also on DVD and Blu-ray); video releases include Barenboim’s 70th Birthday Concert at the Berlin Philharmonie and the nine Beethoven Symphonies with the West-Eastern Divan Orchestra live from the BBC Proms 2012.
-Scheduled for 2014: audio releases of Schubert’s complete Piano Sonatas and Elgar’s Second Symphony with the Berlin Staatskapelle; and Berg’s Lulu from Berlin’s Schillertheater released on DVD.>
+Decca has issued the Tchaikovsky “Pathétique” Symphony and Schoenberg’s Variations for Orchestra (with the West-Eastern Divan Orchestra) and a vast project entitled “Beethoven for All”, including the complete cycle of nine symphonies with Barenboim conducting the West-Eastern Divan Orchestra, followed by another new set containing the five piano concertos, with Barenboim at the keyboard and conducting the Berlin Staatskapelle, and the complete piano sonatas.
+Other audio releases have included Berlioz’s Symphonie fantastique and Liszt’s Les Préludes with the West-Eastern Divan Orchestra, the Verdi Requiem from La Scala (also on DVD and Blu-ray), Schubert’s complete piano sonatas, Elgar’s Second Symphony with the Berlin Staatskapelle, duos with Martha Argerich, accompanying Anna Netrebko in Strauss’s Four Last Songs, and, released in August 2015, Barenboim as soloist in Brahms concertos with Gustavo Dudamel conducting the Staatskapelle Berlin.
+Video releases include Barenboim’s 70th Birthday Concert at the Berlin Philharmonie, the nine Beethoven symphonies with the West-Eastern Divan Orchestra live from the BBC Proms 2012, Il trovatore with Anna Netrebko and Plácido Domingo, and Berg’s Lulu.
+In November 2015 comes Don Giovanni with Anna Netrebko, Bryn Terfel and Anna Prohaska and the Orchestra del Teatro alla Scala.